Rodrigodcs/paybrokers-api-b/README.md

 ## How to run

-2. Clone the API-A repository, available at: https://github.com/Rodrigodcs/paybrokers-api-a
+1. Clone this repository (API-A)

-1. Clone this repository (API-B)
+2. Clone the API-B repository, available at: https://github.com/Rodrigodcs/paybrokers-api-b

 3. Create a .env file based on .env.example